HUB International

 HUB International Limited is an insurance brokerage providing an array of property, casualty, risk management, life and health, employee benefits, investment, and wealth management products and services across North America.
 HUB has more than 375 offices across the United States and Canada and more than 10,000 employees.
 It is based in Chicago, Illinois.

-HUB International was formed in 1998 with less than 300 employees and less than 50 Canadian offices.
+HUB International was formed in 1998 with fewer than 300 employees and fewer than 50 Canadian offices.
 In early 2007, it was purchased by an investor group led by private equity firm Apax Partners in a going-private transaction.

-Recent news
+History

 In August 2013, the firm was acquired by the private equity firm Hellman & Friedman for around $4.4 billion.